stefanodefaria/serialization-benchmark/README.md

 - Jackson JSON with msgpack (msgpack)
 - Jackson Smile (smile)
 - Kryo (kryo)
-- Java default serialization (java)
+- Java native serialization (java)

 ## Initial Results:
 Run the unit tests to get the results.
-The operation benchmarked is the serialization and serialization of two different objects that share a same parent type.
+The benchmarked operation runs the serialization and deserialization of two different objects that share a same parent type.

 ### Processing time
 Serialization tool | Average time per operation